IHCantabria/CoShReW/README.md

 ## Usage
-To use the Long Term Shoreline Retreat Tool, follow these steps:
+To use the materials of this repo, follow the next steps:

 1. Clone the repository to your local machine.
 2. Read the codes and methodology documentation.